Satisfaction classes with approximate disjunctive correctness

+We should draw attention to the recent joint work \cite{Athar and Mateusz} of Athar Abdul-Quader and Mateusz \L e\l yk who also explore approximations of disjunctive correctness, but their results are complementary to those obtained in this paper since their focus is on a different set of problems.
+See also Remark 4.6.

-The main idea of the construction in Section 4 was discovered by the author in 2009 (two years later, I found out that a similar construction was proposed by Smory\'{n}ski in unpublished work; see Section 6 for more detail).
-The protoforms of the results in Sections 3 and 5 appeared in a privately circulated manuscript \cite{Ali and Albert (Long)} written in collaboration with Albert Visser, and appear here with his kind permission.
+The main idea of the first construction was discovered by the author in 2009; the same idea was earlier hit upon in 1980 by Smory\'{n}ski in a letter to Jim Schmerl; for more detail see Section 6 of \cite{Ali Curious} (which is a preliminary version of the present paper).
+The protoform of the second construction appeared in a privately circulated manuscript \cite{Ali and Albert (Long)} written in collaboration with Albert Visser, and is included here with his kind permission.